The Why, When, where and How of Lost Leads.

 2. Lead Nurturing Educational Content

-More often that not, this isn’t the case.
-And on the odd chance it is, the content is stuffed in a 12 page long FAQ format.
-Research has shown that information assimilation is the highest when displayed by way of video or live conversation, and lowest through plain text.
+More often than not, this isn’t the case.
+And on the odd chance, it is, the content is stuffed in a 12 page long FAQ format.
+Research has shown that information assimilation is the highest when displayed by way of video or live conversation and lowest through plain text.

 3. Financial focus, ROI, Total cost of ownership